 How can you achieve a good website design without ensuring that it’s aesthetically pleasing?
 Among all the other items you should have on this checklist, you should pay careful attention to its aesthetics.
 Your website should look good to your target audience for them to enjoy browsing through it.
 Think, graphics, typography, layout, theme, and even images.

 For instance, your typography shouldn’t hurt your text’s readability.
 Your layout should make use of white space to give the eyes a chance to relax from all the design factors on your website.
+This is particularly important when considering elements such as Estate agent website design.
 Think also of your choice of font color.
 Your text’s color should stand out from that of the background—if not, your website visitors will find it hard to read your site’s content.

 With the checklist above, you now have a clear-cut idea of what a ‘good website design’ truly entails.
 In closing, it’s also important to remember that these aren’t always absolute.
 After going through this checklist, you also have to ensure that you weigh these with the specific needs and preferences of the niche your website or business belongs to.
 By doing so, you’ll know that all the factors on your checklist will be geared towards the success of your website.
 The checklist above, however, can help you set the metrics to measure your website’s success.